vroulet/vroulet.github.io/_pages/about.md

 I've got my Ph.D. from [Ecole Normale Superieure Ulm](http://www.ens.fr) under the supervision of [Alexandre d'Aspremont](http://www.di.ens.fr/~aspremon/) within the [Sierra Team](http://www.di.ens.fr/sierra) led by [Francis Bach](http://www.di.ens.fr/~fbach/).

 During my thesis, I worked on mathematical optimization approaches for data science problems with an underlying combinatorial structure and on the acceleration of optimization algorithms by restarts.
-I am now interested in non-linear control from an optimization perspective.
+I am now interested in optimization problems with a dynamical structure for data science.

 Contact me at [v] [my last name] [at] uw [dot] edu [dot].